mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 ---
-title: "Blue Cliff Record Case 1: The Highest Meaning of the Holy Truths – Talk 1"
+title: "Blue Cliff Record Case 1 Talk 1: The Highest Meaning of the Holy Truths"
 ---
 ## November 17, 1979 Dharma Talk by Dainin Katagiri Roshi